Back to Hassan

 Jinnathapura

 Hard luck with the priest here again.
 He takes care of multiple temples and visits Jinnathapura only in the morning.
 So I don’t have any hopes of getting hold of him ever.
 One of the basadis was open anyway.
 So, we checked that out.
-Looks too modern.
+Looked too modern.

 Main deity at Jinnathapura